 Teeth are also a grooming tool.
 They can be used to scratch an itch or may be used in social grooming referred to as allogrooming.
 This is when horses nibble on each other along the top of the neck, withers, back, and hindquarters.

 Some horses are clever at using their teeth and lips to unfasten door latches or untie knots in ropes or may enjoy carrying objects around with their teeth.

 Common Dental Problems

 Teeth can become infected and abscesses in the jaw can form if debris or plaque causes problems.
 Because the roots of some of the molars extend near the sinus cavity, some infections can appear to be sinus problems.
-The yellowish, or brownish color of the teeth is normally.
-They don’t stay pearly white because they are stained by the foodstuffs they chew.
+The yellowish or brownish color of the teeth is normal.
+The teeth do not stay pearly-white because they become stained by the food eaten.
 However, the gums should appear healthy pink.
-Any change of color can mean a health problem or specific dental problem.Continue to 9 of 9 below.
+Any change of color can mean a health problem or a specific dental problem.